NRG Media: History

 NRG Media was founded on March 1, 2005, as a result of a merger of NewRadio Group and the radio assets of Waitt Media.
 At its inception it was the seventh largest radio company in the USA.
-As of May 2024, NRG owns and operates 32 radio stations and one translator in four Midwestern states.
-With the exception of their stations in Omaha, Grand Island/Kearney, and Lincoln, Nebraska, NRG owns properties in small or medium, unrated markets.
-NRG Media, through the studios of its Omaha sports property KOZN, produces radio coverage of the NCAA's College World Series from TD Ameritrade Park in conjunction with national syndicator Westwood One.
+As of July 2026, NRG owns and operates 20 radio stations across the midwestern states.

 Mary Quass is NRG Media's President/CEO.
 Mentoring and Inspiring Women in Radio (MIW) Group named Mary Quass the 2017 MIW Trailblazer.